furtivesock/face-recognition/README.md

 # face-recognition

-First try on face recognition algorithm
+First try on face recognition program using Python, OpenCV and OpenCV's LBPH recognizer.

 ## Requirements